Joonaxii/J-Core/README.md

 # J-Core
-An OpenGL framework for my C++ tools etc
+A collection of core features and different utilities that I use for in my C++ projects.